mittwald/developer-portal/docs/technologies/development/ddev.md

 $ ddev pull mittwald
 ```

-Conversely, to push your local code and database changes to your mittwald app, execute:
+Conversely, to push your local code and database changes to your mittwald app, run the following command:

 ```shell-session
 $ ddev push mittwald